Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 {% note %}
-The scheduled time is not strongly enforced: it might get delayed depending on the workload of our infrastructure.
+The scheduled time is not strongly enforced: it might get delayed depending on the workload on our infrastructure.
 {% endnote %}

 #### Using the Database Dashboard